Choosing the Right Architectural Style for Your Home

-This style arrived in the States after World War I, and evokes the provincial estates throughout the French countryside.
-This is a romantic style that features steep roofs and symmetry.
+This style arrived in the U.S. after World War I and evokes the elegance of French countryside estates.
+It features romantic symmetry, steep roofs, and formal lines.

 Photo courtesy of http://homesoftherich.net